Guideline Public Company Comps Tool

 If you find a calculation or price that looks off, report the issue to us, and Intrinio will either explain how it came up with the value or fix the value.

-Q: Does the GPCCT and Excel add-in only include U.S. companies or are non-U.S. companies available?
+Q: Does the GPCCT only include U.S. companies or are non-U.S. companies available?

-A: The GPCCT and Excel add-in capture public-company fundamentals for companies that file 10-Qs and 10-Ks with the SEC.
+A: The GPCCT captures public-company fundamentals for companies that file 10-Qs and 10-Ks with the SEC.
 While this is predominantly U.S. companies, it may also include some non-U.S. companies.